Coaching your child through new stages.

 Ready for Adolescence: Age 11

-What is The Ready For Adolescence Step?
+The Ready For Adolescence Step?

 Age 11 is a great time to prepare your child for the changes and challenges of adolescence, which is why we’ve created the Ready for Adolescence step on the Faith Path.
 Far too many parents dread the teenage years, and thus, avoid discussing and equipping their child for this major transition in their life.
 Below you will find practical ideas and resources to help you navigate the important conversations and questions on the near horizon.